A short story of revenge. 15 yrs plus. Strong Language & Themes.

 Again, the kid tried standing.
 Again the old man stopped him.

-Relax, sit back down and have a drink… Or we can get to it right now.
+Relax, sit back down and have a drink… Or if you want, if you insist we can get to it right now.

 For a moment, nothing happened.
 Then Tommy relaxed and the old man relaxed allowing the kids arm to move free.
 The old man grabbed the gun through the pocket trapping the kids fingers.